RunaCapital/awesome-oss-alternatives/README.md

 Things change really fast in the startup world, so this list can neither be fully complete, nor 100% up to date.

 Don't hesitate to [contribute](.github/CONTRIBUTING.md) and add new startups.
 Let's build the most comprehensive list together.

+Any questions or suggestions?
+Feel free to DM project maintainer [@garrrikkotua](https://twitter.com/garrrikkotua)

 --------------------